...

 The most accurate tools use advanced sensors that read within ±1.8°F (±1°C).
 Brands like ChefsTemp and ThermoWorks lead the industry.
 Still, regular ice bath checks ensure your digital thermometer with an alarm stays accurate during long cooking sessions.

-Q: What is the best thermometer for smokers?
+Q: What is the optimal alarm thermometer for long smokes?

 Q: How to choose the right alarm thermometer?